 Replace ‘x’ at index 1, 3 and 5 to ‘a’, ‘b’, and ‘c’ respectively.

 Approach: The idea is similar to implement sliding window technique.
-In this, we need to find the non-overlapping substrings that has all the characters same.
+In this, we need to find the non-overlapping substrings that have all the characters the same.
 Then the minimum operations will be the sum of the floor of half the length of each substring.